 At the same time, he points out that, “Another major challenge for food shippers is the pre- and post-weekend delivery peaks, caused by the need to replenish fresh food at least twice a week, coupled with the weekend peak in demand.
 Although fuel prices are high, the largest transport cost contributor is still the trucks that make up the fleet.
 So, shippers need to minimize their core fleet size by spreading their delivery workload evenly across the week.”

 However, “With big demand peaks before and after the weekend, this is hard to do,” concedes Salter.
-Yet, the company’s solutions “help maximize truck utilization in these situations,” he says.
+Yet, the company’s solutions “help maximize truck utilization in these situations,” he continues.

 “Firstly, it schedules drivers and vehicles as separate entities, so enabling drivers to be planned within legal weekly work hours, while maximizing slip-seating to use each truck as much as possible.
 Secondly, it supports scheduling of the whole fleet across a whole week, so that work can be moved around to give the fleet similar workloads each day.
 This minimizes fleet costs and frees up working capital,” he says.

-Leo Jolicoeur, vice president of sales and marketing for Drivewyze, Inc. sees the impact of regulations compounded in the food sector.
+Leo Jolicoeur, vice president of sales and marketing for Drivewyze, Inc. see the impact of regulations compounded in the food sector.

 “Handling temperature-sensitive, perishable freight makes dealing with new federal regulations, like the new hours-of-service rules that came into effect last year, even more challenging for food shippers and foodservice providers.
 Customers, including those in the food logistics business, have told us that their fleets’ operating costs have increased, their fleet miles have dropped, and delivery delays have increased following the implementation of the new hours-of-service rules,” he says.